Muographic Image Upsampling with Machine Learning for Built Infrastructure Applications: Materials and Methods

-A total of 700 concrete samples were each imaged for 100 days worth of muons, with resultant vector pairs processed using PoCA to calculate scattering angles.
+A total of 700 concrete samples were each imaged for 100 days worth of muons, with~resultant vector pairs processed using the PoCA to calculate scattering angles.
 The resultant volume of scattering angles was subsequently voxelised into 2~mm cubes.
-Image slices of the X-Y plane for each voxelised geometry were saved for intervals of one day of sampling.
-This resulted in the creation of 70,000 unique images, of which there were 100 different versions to reflect each cumulative day of sampling.
+Image slices of the X--Y plane for each voxelised geometry were saved for intervals of one day of sampling.
+This resulted in the creation of 70,000 unique images, of~which there were 100 different versions to reflect each cumulative day of~sampling.

-\subsubsection{Carbon-Steel Rebar Grids}
+\subsubsection{Carbon-Steel Rebar~Grids}

-The cylindrical steel rods that make up rebar grids were defined in Geant4 to have a uniform density of 7.84~$\mathrm{g}\cdot\mathrm{cm}^{-3}$, with typical chemical composition within the limits of British standard grade 500B BS 4449.
-The diameters of these rods were kept the same for all rods within the same grid, chosen from standard rebar sizing diameters of 8, 10, 12, 16, 20 and 25~mm.
-Square grid spacing (100~mm, 150~mm, 200~mm, 250~mm) between rods was also randomised, of which there were a random number of between 2--12 in the X or Y direction.
-Between one and four different rebar grids were positioned parallel to the X-Y plane for each concrete block configuration.
-The minimum of a single grid here ensures that each configuration had at least one feature.
+The cylindrical steel rods that make up rebar grids were defined in Geant4 to have a uniform density of 7.84~$\mathrm{g}\cdot\mathrm{cm}^{-3}$, with~typical chemical composition within the limits of British standard grade 500B BS 4449.
+The diameters of these rods were kept the same for all rods within the same grid, which were chosen from standard rebar sizing diameters of 8, 10, 12, 16, 20, and 25~mm.
+Square grid spacing (100~mm, 150~mm, 200~mm, 250~mm) between rods was also randomised, of~which there were a random number of between 2 and 12 in the X or Y direction.
+Between one and four different rebar grids were positioned parallel to the X--Y plane for each concrete block configuration.
+The minimum of a single grid here ensured that each configuration had at least one~feature.

-\subsubsection{Tendon Ducts}
+\subsubsection{Tendon~Ducts}

-Tendon ducts are large cylindrical objects that were placed such that they span the 1000~mm volume in either the X-Z or Y-Z planes.
-They contain three sub-components: casing, grout and steel strands.
-The casing material was randomly chosen between a 0.5~mm thick galvanised carbon-steel casing (7.97~$\mathrm{g}\cdot\mathrm{cm}^{-3}$), 3~mm thick High Density Polyethylene (HDPE) with a density of 0.94~$\mathrm{g}\cdot\mathrm{cm}^{-3}$ or 3~mm thick High Density Polypropylene (HDPP) with a density of 0.90~$\mathrm{g}\cdot\mathrm{cm}^{-3}$.
-Casing diameter was sampled from from that of 50, 60, 70, 80, 90 and 100~mm, a value which also determined the number of high tensile steel strands (density of 7.85~$\mathrm{g}\cdot\mathrm{cm}^{-3}$) contained within the duct.
-The grout which filled the space inside the casing had a bulk density of 1.30~$\mathrm{g}\cdot\mathrm{cm}^{-3}$, using British Standard Grade C40/50 BS 8500-1.
+Tendon ducts consisted of large cylindrical objects that were placed such that they spanned the 1000~mm volume in either the X--Z or Y--Z planes.
+They contained three subcomponents: casing, grout, and steel strands.
+The casing material was randomly chosen between a 0.5~mm thick galvanised carbon-steel casing (7.97~$\mathrm{g}\cdot\mathrm{cm}^{-3}$), 3~mm thick High Density Polyethylene (HDPE) with a density of 0.94~$\mathrm{g}\cdot\mathrm{cm}^{-3}$, or 3~mm thick High Density Polypropylene (HDPP) with a density of 0.90~$\mathrm{g}\cdot\mathrm{cm}^{-3}$.
+Casing diameter was sampled from from that of 50, 60, 70, 80, 90, and 100~mm, a~value which also determined the number of high tensile steel strands (density of 7.85~$\mathrm{g}\cdot\mathrm{cm}^{-3}$) contained within the duct.
+The grout which filled the space inside the casing had a bulk density of 1.30~$\mathrm{g}\cdot\mathrm{cm}^{-3}$ using British Standard Grade C40/50 BS~8500-1.